-This won't be the case of the typical online course business run by usually one person, so most of does not apply to us, especially at the beginning.
+This won't be the case for the typical online course business run by usually one person, so most of does not apply to us, especially at the beginning.

 Using the trial, you can then make an assessment to see if you are going to determine if you need to use the Quaderno tax calculation service or not, by checking the thresholds report.

-I think that most online course businesses will eventually need a tax calculation service like Quaderno, due to the low threshold for VAT registration of the European Union.
+I think that most online course businesses will eventually need a tax calculation service like Quaderno, due to the low threshold for VAT registration in the European Union.

-The good news is that you don't have to register in every single european country separately.
-Instead, you can register in only one centralized online desk known as VATMOSS, which stands for VAT Mini One Stop Shop.
+The good news is that you don't have to register in every single European country separately.
+Instead, you can register at only one centralized online desk known as VATMOSS, which stands for VAT Mini One Stop Shop.

-As I live on the EU myself, I can share with you my first-hand experience with handling VATMOSS taxes.
+As I live in the EU myself, I can share with you my first-hand experience with handling VATMOSS taxes.
 And it's a lot easier than you think.